 When you move from a stationary start in first gear, the car takes time to respond to the accelerator.
 You may also experience more frequent stalls when moving away, and the car might shake until it’s put into a higher gear.

 The most probable culprit in this situation is fatigued friction material or a pressure plate problem (or even both) in the clutch.
 Alternatively, it could be down to leaks in the system causing oil to get onto the surface of the clutch plate.

 Replacing or servicing your clutch is a specialised repair job, often requiring the removal of the gearbox to simply inspect the part and identify the problem to ascertain whether the cause is a mechanical or contamination issue.

 After getting moving, your car shakes and judders at low revs, causing problems until you accelerate up to higher speeds and move into higher gears.

 There are a couple of likely culprits.
 Loose or fatigued engine mounts, which hold the engine to the chassis, can often cause the shakes, if your car is old or has seen a high mileage.
 Or if you park your car outside overnight or for long periods of time, then moisture droplets and condensation can get into the distributor cap, causing a misfire when accelerating under low revs.

 Avoid problems with your distributor cap by putting your car into a garage or at least get it a thermal cover to reduce the chances of condensation forming in the part.
 Structural problems with the mounts will need professional attention however – so again, get to that mechanic.

-As with many car repairs, some of these can be very costly (such as replacing the catalytic convertor or the clutch system) making economic repair unviable.
+As with many car repairs, some of these can be very costly, such as replacing the catalytic convertor or the clutch system, which may make economic repair unviable.
 In some instances you might find that your best option is to sell the car on to someone, notifying them of the issues, and let them take care of the fix, whilst you buy a better second hand car.